alimbada/md-website/developers/articles/syntax-mode-definition.md

 </SyntaxMode>
 ```

-Note: It can be specified more than one mime type, seperated by ';'.
+Note: It can be specified more than one mime type, separated by ';'.

 ### Mime Types